 Pros of shared hosting

-Shared hosting can be a great option, especially for website owners with a smaller budget, or who are just getting started online as it’s usually the cheapest option and requires the least amount of effort from you.
+Shared hosting can be a great option, especially for website owners with a smaller budget, or those just getting started online.
+This is because it’s usually the cheapest option and requires the least amount of effort from you.

 However, like taking public transport, there are also some drawbacks you need to consider before you hop on board.